-Since its inception in 1848, the UWGM collection has grown to include rare and world-class specimens important to geoscience research and education.
-It contains about 120,000 geological and paleontological specimens, as well as voucher specimens for research conducted by more than a century’s worth of graduate students in the Department of Geoscience at UW–Madison.
+Since its inception in 1848, the UWGM permanent collection has grown to include rare and world-class specimens important to geoscience research and education.
+It contains over 150,000 geological and paleontological specimens, as well as voucher specimens for research conducted by more than a century’s worth of graduate students in the Department of Geoscience at UW–Madison.
 We also serve as a designated repository for vertebrate fossils from federal lands and National Park Service specimens.

 Researchers, faculty, instructors, students, and others needing more detailed information on our collections should contact our Museum Curator, Carrie Eaton, at firstname.lastname@example.org.